The Role of Hospital Call Centers

 Hospital Call Centers

-Medical call centers are the communication hub for the hospital enterprise.
-They handle a multitude of different calls including: the main switchboard, calls with patients and their family members, emergencies, transport dispatch, telehealth services, disaster response, on-call medical staff, providing 24-hour access to healthcare, scheduling, internal hospital communications, and more.
+Medical call centers facilitate a multitude of different services, including answering the main switchboard, communicating critical information with patients and their family members, providing direction and support during emergencies, coordinating transport and dispatch, coordinating on-call medical staff and hospital communication, and providing 24-hour access to healthcare.

 Influencing the Patient Experience

-The American Medical Association Journal of Ethics reports that the Centers for Medicare & Medicaid Services can currently withhold one percent of Medicare payments – 30 percent of which are tied to HCAHPS scores.
+The American Medical Association (AMA) Journal of Ethics reports that the Centers for Medicare & Medicaid Services (CMS) can currently withhold one percent of Medicare payments – 30 percent of which are tied to HCAHPS scores.
 When Medicare and Medicaid account for more than 60 percent of all care provided by hospitals, the possible amount of dollars lost due to poor patient experience is a significant number.
 In 2017 alone, approximately $1.7 billion in reimbursements were withheld from hospitals.

 Call Center Software Improving Workflows in the Hospital